nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 you can also use a spark sql datatype called a profile_struct, which will transform the text json into a type that is aware of the structure of, in this example, the json text. it will allow you to browse the data like it was a parsed json in the query outputs, and also you can query it with dot syntax instead of colon syntax.

 it is harder to get to though, you use a ctas or cras to get to it, but you have to provide a schema. in many cases you don't have one, but one row of data from that column in your original text table shoudl provide spark what it needs, you use the `schema_of_json` to capture this in the query. remember yoiu also use the `from_json` in there to get the json parsed in the first place.

+the parsed_struct also has a .\* feature which can flatten all of the fields in the top layer of the struct also useful.